Cincinnati-Design-LAB/architour/src/content/buildings/elm-street-residences.md

 architect: >-
   Samuel Hannaford & Sons, one of Cincinnati's most prolific 19th Century architects who also designed Cincinnati City Hall and Music Hall.
-significance: >-
+---

 The design is reminiscent of the Chateau of Chambord in the Loire Valley on a much smaller scale.
 The adjacent residences at 1207, 1213 and 1215 Elm added to this distinctive row of housing in various styles.
----